luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 Riding on my excitement of having a good internet connection and having setup my *home server* now it's time to self host a media server for movies, series and anime.
 I'll be exposing my stuff on a subdomain only so I can access it while out of home and for SSL certificates (not required), but shouldn't be necessary and instead you can use a VPN ([how to set up](https://blog.luevano.xyz/a/vpn_server_with_openvpn.html)).
 For your reference, whenever I say "Starr apps" (\*arr apps) I mean the family of apps such as Sonarr, Radarr, Readarr, Lidarr, etc..

-Most of my config is based on [TRaSH-Guides](https://trash-guides.info/), in case I forget to mention it explicitly on its respective areas, which will be mentioned as "TRaSH" going forward.
+Most of my config is based on the [TRaSH-Guides](https://trash-guides.info/) (will be mentioned as "TRaSH" going forward).
 Specially get familiar with the [TRaSH: Native folder structure](https://trash-guides.info/Hardlinks/How-to-setup-for/Native/) and with the [TRaSH: Hardlinks and instant moves](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/).
-Will use default configurations based on the respective documentation for each service (Sonarr, Radarr, Bazarr), except when stated otherwise.
+Will also use the default configurations based on the respective documentation for each Starr application and service, except when stated otherwise.

 Everything here is performed in ==arch btw== and all commands should be run as root unless stated otherwise.